Contact us for more information

 Detailed analysis of Ordinance no. 444/2025/1: the new support framework

-Implementation is the responsibility of the National Innovation Agency (ANI) and the Foundation for Science and Technology (FCT), ensuring coordination between the business and academic worlds.
+Ordinance no. 444/2025/1 approves the specific regulation that allows companies and R&D system entities to access funds to strengthen the microelectronics industry.
+This incentive system applies throughout mainland Portugal, and the support takes the form of non-repayable grants, i.e., sunk funds intended to catalyse high-risk and high-technological-value projects.
+Implementation is the responsibility of the National Innovation Agency (ANI) and the Foundation for Science and Technology (FCT), ensuring articulation between the business and academic worlds.

 Project typologies and eligibility